-Increasingly, users of machine learning tools are nonexperts who require off-the-shelf solutions.
-The machine learning community has much aided such users by making available a wide variety of sophisticated learning algorithms and feature selection methods through open source packages, such as WEKA [14] and PyBrain [26].
-Such packages ask a user to make two kinds of choices: selecting a learning algorithm and customizing it by setting hyperparameters (which also control feature selection, if applicable).
+Increasingly, users of machine learning tools are non-experts who require off-the-shelf solutions.
+The machine learning community has much aided such users by making available a wide variety of sophisticated learning algorithms and feature selection methods through open source packages, such as WEKA [13] and PyBrain [22].
+Each of these packages asks a user to make two kinds of choices: selecting a learning algorithm and customizing it by setting its hyperparameters (which also control any feature selection being performed).
 It can be challenging to make the right choice when faced with these degrees of freedom, leaving many users to select algorithms based on reputation or intuitive appeal, and/or to leave hyperparameters set to default values.
-Of course, adopting this approach can yield performance far worse than that of the best method and hyperparameter settings.
+Of course, this approach can yield performance far worse than that of the best method and hyperparameter settings.